intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/maintainer-drm-intel.rst

 somewhere around -rc6 or -rc7 time frame, rebase drm-intel-next-fixes on top of drm-next, and push.
 Use ``dim rebase``.

-Cherry pick fixes from drm-intel-next-queued periodically.
+Cherry pick fixes from drm-intel-next periodically.
 Use ``dim cherry-pick-next-fixes``.
 The cherry-picks are automated based on Fixes: and Cc: stable tags.
 Double check that they make sense.
 Use ``dim push-next-fixes`` to push.
 Stop cherry-picking during the merge window, and only pick the fixes that